COVID-hit ATK Mohun Bagan's match against Bengaluru FC too postponed | Sports-Games

 ''Hero Indian Super League (ISL) announces the postponement of the match between ATK Mohun Bagan and Bengaluru FC scheduled to be played on Saturday at PJN Stadium, Fatorda,'' ATKMB said in a statement.

-Fifth-placed ATKMB has 15 points, five points shy of leaders Kerala Blasters with two matches in arrears for the Mariners.
+Fifth-placed ATKMB have 15 points, five points shy of leaders Kerala Blasters with two matches in arrears for the Mariners.
+In a series of tweets, star Bengaluru player Sunil Chhetri spoke about the challengers of bubble life and reached out to fellow players for a chat in case they are feeling low.

+''To any ISL player, across clubs, nationalities and experience – I’m up for a chat if you need one.
+We don’t have to talk football.
+Drop me a message if you feel like it, and we’ll make it happen.
+The season, table, wins and losses will take care of themselves when they have to,'' he tweeted.

+''Reach out when you need to share, lend an ear to someone who needs to speak.
+We’re all going through the same thing and I just thought it would be nice if we could pick each other up when we need to.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)